Besnn/Numerical-Analysis/articles/alg/def.md

 end
 ```
 ### Terminating Condition (Criterio di arresto)
 To ensure an algorithm terminates, the number of iterations can be limited to a certain number.
-This is especially useful for inefficient algorithms *(think `n!` complexity or even polynomial)*
+This is especially useful for inefficient algorithms *(think `n!` complexity or even polynomial)*.